-A light-as-air and simply stunning dessert, the Pavlova with Mascarpone Cream will delight and impress everyone at your table with its crispy exterior, marshmallow-y interior and smooth and tasty Mascarpone Whipped Cream!
-Perfect for any holiday or celebration!
+A light-as-air and simply stunning dessert, the Pavlova with Mascarpone Cream will delight and impress everyone at your table with its crispy shell, pillow-y marshmallow center and smooth, creamy cloud of Mascarpone Whipped Cream!
+Add some lemon curd and blueberries, this dessert is perfect for any Sunday dinner or celebration!

 So here’s to hoping you get it down the first try – I incorporated what I learned along the way – Pavlova with Mascarpone Whipped Cream is an impressive, but in the end, deceptively easy, recipe!
 And, I’m curious, is there a recipe that you’ve struggled with, tried over and over (and over) but just couldn’t get to work?
 Or a trick you’ve found to make it work?

-PIN this Pavlova with Mascarpone Whipped Cream ->Print
+PIN this Pavlova with Mascarpone Whipped Cream ->

 Pavlova with Mascarpone Cream

-Pavlova is an impressive and sweet dessert made from egg whites – it is Marshmallowy, all sweet and gooey, with a crispy meringue exterior.
+Pavlova is an impressive and sweet dessert made from egg whites – with a soft Marshmallowy interior and a crispy meringue exterior.
 Topped with a mascarpone whipped cream and your choice of other toppings.
-I used peanut butter sauce and chocolate sauce along with some of my homemade peanut butter cups.
+I used lemon curd and fresh blueberries and garnished with some chopped mint leaves.
+But I’ve also topped it with peanut butter sauce and chocolate sauce along with some of my homemade peanut butter cups.
 So so good!
+Your pav, your choice!

 - Prep Time: 15 min